Dragonmystic707/exalted-reincarnated/docs/System/The System.md

 a moment to stoke their internal flames, drawing essence from the world around them.

-The Player describes how the Character focuses themselves, and rolls the appropriate (Attribute + Ability), gaining a point of Anima for ever 2 successes rolled.
-(The Critical Roll Anima bonus does *not* apply on this roll.)
+The Player describes how the Character focuses themselves, which should be some signature aspect of their character—a Dawn Solar may find solace in flourishing their weapon, a Lunar of the Wyld might cycle through her forms, and a Dragonblood may pull energy from the surrounding area.

-Descriptions of Build Power can truly be anything.
-A Dawn Solar may find solace in flourishing their weapon in a display of (Dexterity + Melee).
+Building Power grants 1 Anima to the character immediately.
+In addition, roll (Essence + Ability) dice and gain **half** (rounded up) of the Successes rolled as Anima.

-Another may find refuge in their thoughts, looking across others in recollection with a (Int + Lore) roll.
+The Ability chosen should, naturally, be one of the highest your character has—the signature move of your character.

 Building Power encompass a number of thematic actions-- “Preparing for a devastating blow” or “catching a breather” or “bringing all the clues